 Skip to main content

-Timber Trend: ‘Weathered’ Grey Cedar & Larch Timber Cladding: Why & How?
+Timber Trend: ‘Weathered’ Grey Timber Cladding: Why & How?

 It turns out George Clooney isn’t the only silver fox that has got people swooning — introducing grey timber cladding!